GET STARTED | Get Your Fair Cash Offer Today

 How to Avoid Capital Gains Tax

-When selling your home, you may indeed be subject to capital gains taxes, but the IRS does allow certain exclusions you may qualify for as a home seller.
+When selling your home in Houston, you may be subject to capital gains taxes, but the IRS does allow certain exclusions you may qualify for as a home seller.

-According to industry experts, “[i]f you meet certain requirements, you can exclude $250,000 from the sale of your home.
-That number increases to $500,000 if you’re married and filing jointly.”
+The industry expert consensus is that if you meet certain requirements, you can exclude $250,000 from the sale of your home.
+This exclusion increases to $500,000 if you’re married and filing jointly.

 For such an exclusion, you’ll have to meet these qualifying criteria . . .

-• “You’ve owned the home for at least two years during the past five years prior to the sale (this doesn’t have to be continuous).
-If you’re married and filing jointly, only one spouse needs to meet this requirement.”
+• “You must have owned the home for at least two years within the five years leading up to the sale.
+These two years do not need to be consecutive.
+If you’re married and filing jointly, it’s sufficient for just one spouse to meet this ownership requirement..”

-• The home was your principal residence for a minimum of two of the five years prior to the sale.
-For those married and filing jointly, both spouses must meet this requirement.
+• The home was your principal residence for a minimum of two of the five years leading up to the sale.
+For married couples filing jointly, both spouses must meet this requirement.

 Special Circumstances

-Even if you don’t meet the criteria delineated above, you still may be able to claim a full or partial exception on selling your home in Houston.
-The special qualifying circumstances here include . . .
+Even if you don’t meet the criteria outlined above, there is still a possibility of claiming a full or partial exception when selling your home in Houston.
+Special qualifying circumstances in this area include…

 • Gaining ownership of the home during a separation/divorce

-• If your spouse died during your ownership of the home
+• If your spouse past away during the time you owned the home

-• Owning a “remainder interest” in the home when selling
+• Owning a “remainder interest” in the property when selling

-• Being a service member during your ownership of the home
+• Being a service member of the armed forces during your ownership of the home

-• Releasing the home in a “like-kind” exchange
+• Releasing the property in a “like-kind” exchange

 Calculating Capital Gains Tax

-If, on selling your home, you want to calculate your probable capital gains tax, you will need to determine the cost basis for the home.
+If you want to calculate your probable capital gains tax on selling your home, you will need to determine the cost basis for the home.

-The cost basis includes what you spent to buy the home, as well as any money spent on improvements over the years.
-“For instance, if you purchased a home for $300,000 and spent $50,000 on home improvements, your cost basis is $350,000.”
+The cost basis includes your total purchase price to buy the home, as well as any additional money spent on improvements over the years.
+“For instance, if you purchased a home for $300,000 and spent $60,000 on home improvements, your cost basis is $360,000.”

 “From there, you can add up the purchase price of the home, minus certain fees you paid for things like closing costs and the services of a real estate agent.
 Then you can subtract your cost basis from any money you earned from the sale.”
 This will yield the amount subject to capital gains tax.